bmcda37/IndependentResearch-SIEM/Network Config ReadMe.md

       - custom-network
 ```

-At the bottom of your docker-compose.yml file add the following lines of code:
+After defining the services for your docker-compose, add the following to the bottom of your docker-compose.yml file:
 ```
 networks:
   custom-network: